jtallar/game-of-life/README.md

 This script can be used to run any of the rules specified before multiple times, given a rule number (1-6), a starting fill value, a step to increase fill value each iteration and the number of repetitions to run for each fill percentage in range.
 `./rule-multianalysis.sh rule_num fill_start fill_step repetitions`

 The script runs the simulation for each available fill percentage from `fill_start` to the highest `fill_start + K * fill_step` that is lower or equal than 100.
 Then, it runs `multipleAnalysis.py` with the output data directory.
+The plots can be found at directory `pics_ruleN`, where N is the rule number provided.
+Values corresponding to each plot can also be found at file `pics_ruleN/outN.txt`, being N the rule number both times.

 # Animation Tool
 Generates `simu.xyz` given a simulation file as input.
 If simulation file is named `data`, then: